 Call Listening

-- Supervisors select an active call in the call monitoring system.
+- Supervisors select an active call in the call monitoring software.

 - They listen to the conversation without interacting with the agent or customer.